-The conflict in Ukraine and the related sanctions and export controls may adversely impact the Group's global activities and could have a material adverse effect on the Group's business, financial condition, results of operations and prospects
+The conflict in Ukraine and the Middle East and any related sanctions and export controls may adversely impact the Group's global activities and could have a material adverse effect on the Group's business, financial condition, results of operations and prospects

 On 24 February 2022, Russia began its invasion of Ukraine.
 As of the date of this Prospectus, the conflict has not come to an end.
-Although the Group's direct exposure to the conflict is limited and mostly concentrated on the Group's operations in Poland, the macroeconomic scenario triggered by this situation includes (i) broadbased price rises essentially affecting energy and commodities, (ii) supply issues and (iii) difficulties in the distribution chain for certain materials, particularly in the construction industry.
+Although the Group's direct exposure to the conflict is limited and mostly concentrated on the Group's operations in Poland and at the Dalaman International Airport in Türkiye, which has experienced lower demand from Russian and Ukrainian passengers in part due to inflation and currency devaluation related to the Ukrainian conflict, the macroeconomic scenario triggered by this situation includes broad-based price rises essentially affecting energy and commodities, supply issues and difficulties in the distribution chain for certain materials, particularly in the construction industry.
 Additionally, and as a result of these financial pressures, interest rates are rising, impacting the banking and financing markets.

 As a result of the invasion, the EU, together with the United States and most NATO countries, condemned the attack and put in place coordinated sanctions and export-control measure packages against Russia, Belarus and some other territories related to the conflict in Ukraine.
-The uncertain nature, magnitude and duration of Russia's war in Ukraine and the potential effects of the war, actions taken by Western and other states and multinational organisations in response thereto (including, among other things, sanctions, export-control measures, travel bans and asset seizures), as well as of any Russian retaliatory actions (including, among other things, restrictions on oil and gas exports and cyber-attacks), on the world economy and markets, have contributed to increased market volatility and uncertainty.
+The uncertain nature, magnitude and duration of

+Russia's war in Ukraine and the potential effects of the war, actions taken by Western and other states and multinational organisations in response thereto (including, among other things, sanctions, export-control measures, travel bans and asset seizures), as well as of any Russian retaliatory actions (including, among other things, restrictions on oil and gas exports and cyber-attacks), on the world economy and markets, have contributed to increased market volatility and uncertainty.

 The Group's activities in Poland (through Budimex SA ("Budimex") construction business), as a neighbouring country to Ukraine, are at an increased risk of being disrupted by the conflict.
-Although as of the date of this Prospectus, the Group's revenue generated in Poland, which amounted to 24.4% of the Group's revenues as of 31 December 2022, was not materially affected as a result of the conflict, it cannot be excluded that such risk may materialise in the future.
-This potential risk has been evidenced by the unattributed missile strike on an area close to Poland's south-eastern border with Ukraine on 15 December 2022 that killed two people, as well as the disruption in the infrastructures of Poland and Ukraine as a consequence of refugees from Ukraine entering Poland to flee the war, as well as the transportation of western military equipment to support the Ukrainian front.
-Another country in which the Group operates that is close to Ukraine's borders, and which could be at risk of disruption in operations, is Slovakia, where the Group holds a concession for the D4R7 Bratislava ring road (although, as of the date of this Prospectus, the impact of the Ukraine conflict in Slovakia has not significantly impacted the Slovak business).
+Although as of the date of this Prospectus, the Group's revenue generated in Poland (which amounted to 25.4% of the Group's revenues for the year ended 31 December 2023) was not materially affected as a result of the conflict, the risk that such impact may materialise in the future cannot be excluded.
+This potential risk has been evidenced by the unattributed missile strike on an area close to Poland's south-eastern border with Ukraine on 15 December 2022 that killed two people, as well as by the disruption in the infrastructures of Poland and Ukraine as a consequence of refugees from Ukraine entering Poland to flee the war, as well as the transportation of western military equipment to support the Ukrainian front.
+Another country in which the Group operates that is close to Ukraine's borders, and which could be at risk of disruption in operations, is Slovakia, where the Group holds a concession for the D4R7 Bratislava ring road (although, as of the date of this Prospectus, the impact of the Ukraine conflict in Slovakia has not significantly impacted the Slovak business, other than through an increase of the Group's labour costs due to the decreased access to employees from Ukraine, which constituted a significant market for employees carrying out the Group's projects in Slovakia).